 - Stay together.
 Don't allow kids under 13 to walk alone.
 Make sure to trick-or-treat in groups with adequate adult-to-child ratio.
 And, have kids older than 13 go with buddies.

 - Look twice.
 Teach your kids to look left, right and left again before crossing at street corners.
-Don’t let your kids cross between parked cars.
+Don't let your kids cross between parked cars.
+Encourage kids to use the sidewalk when possible.
 Drivers should also look twice, slow down, and be extra cautious on Halloween night.

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.